Mon-Fri, 7am – 7pm CT

-There are over 150,000 local jurisdictions, such as cities, townships, municipalities and other types of local government.* You can save a ton of time by joining LegalShield and having your attorney tell you exactly what permits you need and help you apply.
+There are over 150,000 local jurisdictions, such as cities, townships, municipalities and other types of local government.
+You can save a ton of time by joining LegalShield and having your lawyer tell you exactly what permits you need and help you apply.
 It’s far less stressful.

-If you’re business is already formed, get a standard small business plan from LegalShield and you’ll have access to all the legal help you need for a monthly fee as low as $39.00.
+If you’re business is already formed, get a standard small business plan from LegalShield and you’ll have access to all the legal help you need for a monthly fee as low as $49.

 Every business permit has its own rules, fees and processes for applying.
 Conducting research on county, state or federal websites is the best first step.
 That said, it can take a long time and you may never be completely sure you’ve applied correctly.